RoniRush/Conquest-Desktop-Game/README.md

 Tabs:
-1. Players – you can see all players participating in the game And their current data (color on boars, id, and total money (Turing)
+1. Players – you can see all players participating in the game And their current data (color on boars, id, and total money-Turing)

 ![alt text](https://github.com/RoniRush/Conquest-Game/blob/master/playersTab.png?raw=true)

 2. Unit Shop – all the Units that are available in this game and their data (this data won’t change during the game and remain the same)

 ![alt text](https://github.com/RoniRush/Conquest-Game/blob/master/UnitShopTab.png?raw=true)

 3. My Territories – you can see all your territories you conquered in this tab, only you can see it

 ![alt text](https://github.com/RoniRush/Conquest-Game/blob/master/TerritoriesTab.png?raw=true)

 4. Notifications – each turn the player get notification about money he got last round, army lose, territory lose and more

 ![alt text](https://github.com/RoniRush/Conquest-Game/blob/master/NotificationsTab.png?raw=true)